DinahAnsari/Diabetics-prediction/README.md

 ### AdaBoost Feature Importance
 - Bar chart of feature importances learned by AdaBoost (with decision stump base learners).
 - Higher bars indicate features that contributed more to the model’s decisions.

+### Model Comparison (SVM vs KNN vs AdaBoost)
+- After training, the app shows a grouped bar chart comparing the three models on the same test split.
+- Bars display: **Accuracy**, **Sensitivity**, **Specificity** per model.
+- Uses the current preprocessing and sidebar hyperparameters.
+Adjust settings and re-train to update the chart.

 ### Manual Prediction (single patient)
 - After training a model, a form appears to input: